An Introduction to A-620 Cable Testing Standard

 In Class 2 cables, why are high voltage (HV) tests required for close spaced contacts (<2 mm [0.079 in])?
 This seems backwards since the closer the spacing, the lower the voltage a connector is likely to be able to withstand.

 It is true that smaller gaps between isolated conductors result in lower breakdown voltages.
 They also increase the chance of an intermittent or latent defect in the form of a short.
-With creepage distance >2 mm the likelihood of finding near-shorts with high voltage tests was not thought to offset the cost of the more rigorous HV tests that would be required.
+With creepage distance >2 mm, the likelihood of finding near-shorts with high voltage tests was not thought to offset the cost of the more rigorous HV tests that would be required.

 In Class 2, just as in Class 3, small creepage distances can justify a reduction in the voltage applied for the high voltage test.
-The A-620 requirements specify that electrical tests should operate at such levels as not to degrade the electrical properties.
-However, the need for a good HV test increases as the spacing gets smaller.
+A-620 requirements specify that electrical tests should operate at such levels as not to degrade the electrical properties.
+However, the need for a thorough HV test increases as the spacing gets smaller.
 The costs of the testing should not increase when the voltage needs to be reduced.
-As a guide, you can see what problems you might encounter with your particular creepage distance using the Arc Gap Calculator.
+As a guide, you can see what problems you might encounter with your creepage distance using the Arc Gap Calculator.